codeforequity-at/botium-connector-ubitec/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-This is a [Botium](https://www.botium.ai) connector for testing your Ubitec chatbot.
+This is a [Botium](https://www.botium.ai) connector for testing your Ubitec Bot Framework chatbot.

 __Did you read the [Botium in a Nutshell](https://medium.com/@floriantreml/botium-in-a-nutshell-part-1-overview-f8d0ceaf8fb4) articles?
 Be warned, without prior knowledge of Botium you won't be able to properly use this library!__

 ## How it works
-Botium connects to the API of your Ubitec chatbot.
+Botium connects to the API of your Ubitec Bot Framework chatbot.

 It can be used as any other Botium connector with all Botium Stack components:
 * [Botium CLI](https://github.com/codeforequity-at/botium-cli/)